 “Great salary and good quality work, but without the expectation that you stay in the office all hours” — the words of a current Michelmores trainee.
 It’s a compelling offer for grads on the training contract safari, so long as they’re happy to live in Exeter.

-Michelmores divides its work into three departments: private client, real estate and business (aka finance & investment).
+Michelmores divides its work into three departments: private wealth, real estate and finance & investment.
 Like some other regional firms, it does a strong line in sectors that would baffle City slickers: it boasts of having the largest team of agriculture solicitors in the country, for example, and also tackles local government and education work.
 Retail, manufacturing and energy feature as well.
-The 66-partner outfit recently ditched its clinical negligence practice in order to focus on what it does best: usually a good sign.
+The 60-partner outfit recently ditched its clinical negligence practice in order to focus on what it does best: usually a good sign.

 Less usual, perhaps, for a regional firm with big ambitions, Michelmores isn’t the product of a series of mergers.
 The firm was found by a chap called Michelmore in 1887 and has grown organically from there.
-Nowadays it’s “going paperless” and posted revenues of £34 million in its most recently disclosed financial results.
+Nowadays it’s “going paperless” and posted revenues of £37 million in its most recently disclosed financial results.
 More importantly from the point of view of potential trainees, its retention rate was 100% in both 2018 and 2019, although the 2021 result has come in at only 70%.
-Having said this, it seems that there’s no Hunger Games played here: “we really support each other and there is no competitiveness between us”.
+Having said this, it seems that there’s no Hunger Games played here: “We really support each other and there is no competitiveness between us”.